HaiderNaeem/splunk/README.md

 # Looking for vssadmin activity calls by processes to clear local system restore points
 -> index=* sourcetype=wineventlog:security EventCode=4688 New_Process_Name!="C\\Windows*" [search index=* sourcetype=wineventlog:security (cmd.exe AND *vssadmin*) EventCode=4688 | dedup Creator _Process_ID | fields New_Process_ID ] | table _time, PCName, _Porcess, _Name, Process_Command_Line <- may have to manually enable this field

+- [] indicates a subsearch, which will run first and then connect the result to the main search

-# underlying changes in the windows disk directory
+# Underlying changes in the windows disk directory
 -> index=* EventCode=4663 Accesses="WriteData (or Addfile)" Object_Name="*.exe" Process_Name="*AppData*" | table Account_Domain, Account_Name.Proecess_Name, Accesses, Object_Name

 # Processes from user directories with large amount of entropy